 - the tax authorities and taxpayer will negotiate the terms of the APA; and

 - if the GDT agrees to the terms discussed and negotiated with the transaction parties, the final draft will be approved by the MOF with a maximum duration of three tax years.

 The procedure is under the supervision of the MOF and subject to its approval.
 The GDT will be responsible for receiving the application; handling the requests on the application of the APA, extension and amendment of the signed APA; cancelling, revoking the signed APA and monitoring the implementation, and the respective local tax authorities may also be involved in the negotiation and implementation of the APA.

 iv Tax clearances and rulings

 Advance tax rulings are not specifically provided under the law.
 However, as a matter of practice, taxpayers can write to the tax authorities to request confirmation or clarification on particular tax issues.
 The tax authorities' response may not be always helpful or address the issue, but in certain cases it is helpful to gain more clarity and confirmation.
-The new law on tax administration (which went into force from July 2020) provides that taxpayers will not be subject to administrative penalty and late payment interest if they have already complied with guidelines and decisions of the tax authorities or other competent authorities in relation to their tax liabilities.
+The new law on tax administration (which came into force from July 2020) provides that taxpayers will not be subject to administrative penalty and late payment interest if they have already complied with guidelines and decisions of the tax authorities or other competent authorities in relation to their tax liabilities.
 This would imply that taxpayers still need to pay tax additionally assessed by the tax authorities even if the assessment is not in line with the previous guidance of the tax authorities.

 A taxpayer can also request the tax authority to confirm the status of the tax payment (i.e., no tax debt).
 However, such confirmation or clearance is based on the records available to the tax authority, and the tax authority takes the position that it can retroactively assess additional tax if violations are found later.
-The statute of limitations for tax assessment and imposing interest is 10 years from the date when the violation is detected.
+The statute of limitations for tax assessment and imposing interest is 10 years from the date on which the violation is detected.